PEDIATRIC COVID CASES INCREASE IN MISSOURI – KION546

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Dakin Andone, Mallory Simon, Amara Walker and Maria Cartaya contributed to this report.
+CNN’s Barbara Starr, Kaitlan Collins and Zachary Cohen contributed to this report.

 Comments